jina-ai/jina/docs/fundamentals/flow/flow-api.md

 These endpoints are automatically reachable through Jina's Python client.
 If you want custom endpoints to be exposed via HTTP, you need to configure that manually.

+(custom-http)=
 ## Customize HTTP interface

-Not every Executor endpoint will automatically be exposed to the external HTTP interface.
+Not every Executor endpoint will automatically be exposed through the external HTTP interface.
 By default, any Flow exposes the following CRUD and debug HTTP endpoints: `/status`, `/post`, `/index`, `/search`, `/update`, and `/delete`.

 Executors that provide additional endpoints (e.g. `/foo`) will be exposed only after manual configuration.